Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life belongs to the living, and he who lives must be prepared for changes."
+> "There are few reasons for telling the truth, but for lying the number is infinite."
-> — **Johann Wolfgang von Goethe**
+> — **Carlos Ruiz Zafon**

 ---